🍽️ Dairy Guide

 Goat milk & Histamine β€” What the evidence says

 Fresh goat milk is inherently low in histamine and other biogenic amines.
 Unlike aged cheeses or fermented dairy, fresh milk has not undergone the bacterial decarboxylation process that converts amino acids into triggers.
-It is frequently better tolerated than cow's milk because its fat globules are smaller and it contains a higher proportion of medium-chain fatty acids, which facilitates easier enzymatic digestion and reduces intestinal inflammation.
+It is frequently better tolerated than cow's milk, partly because its fat globules are smaller and it contains a higher proportion of medium-chain fatty acids, which may support easier digestion for some people.

-Clinically, goat milk is a "Score 0" food, but its safety is strictly dependent on freshness.
+Goat milk is generally considered a low-histamine food, but this is strictly dependent on freshness.
 As milk ages or is exposed to room temperature, bacterial contamination can rapidly increase histamine levels.
-Additionally, while it is safe for histamine intolerance, it remains high in lactose, meaning it can still cause digestive distress in individuals with lactose intolerance (High FODMAP), which can indirectly stress the gut lining and affect DAO efficiency.
+Additionally, while it is generally well tolerated from a histamine standpoint, it remains fairly similar to cow's milk in lactose content, meaning it can still cause digestive discomfort in individuals with lactose intolerance.
+Ongoing digestive discomfort may, in some people, add further stress to the gut, though its specific effect on DAO activity is not well established.

 Does preparation change the risk?

 Processing method and storage conditions are the most relevant factors for histamine risk in goat milk.
-All forms maintain a low-risk profile when handled correctly.
+Most forms maintain a low-risk profile when handled correctly.

 FormRisk LevelNotes